Attend a virtual event with a gout specialist on 3/19, 4/23, and 5/14

 Uncontrolled gout can be painful and unpredictable and cause permanent damage to various parts of your body.
 Even after gout flares end, uric acid crystals caused by gout can stay in your body, settle in your joints, and damage your bones.
 Uric acid crystals can also build up in vital organs like the kidneys.
-If you have gout and kidney disease, it’s important to take control of gout.
+If you have kidney disease and gout, it’s important to take control of gout.

 See which joints can be damaged by uric acid crystal buildup and where uric acid crystal buildup has been observed.